tomas2p/fast-setup/v4-python-full/README.md

 ## Templates

-Templates are defined in the `structure.yaml` file and look like this:
+Templates are defined in the `structure.yaml` file or `structure.json` file, prioritized in this order and look like this:
 ```yaml
 default-c++:
   directories: